 The smart thermostat is the most accessible entry point into the category and the cheapest green-HVAC upsell on a residential service call.
 It costs about the same as a service call, installs in an afternoon, and pays back its purchase price in the first heating or cooling season through the schedule discipline it enforces on the system.
 Past the thermostat sits the broader green-HVAC market: heat pumps, high-efficiency condensers, solar-assist water heaters, and the refrigerants that replaced the ones the federal government just phased down.
 The five moves below are the operational positioning that turns the policy shift from a threat into a structural advantage.

-The driver: green HVAC is now a federal policy program, a refrigerant phase-down, and a tax-credit framework all running at the same time.
+The driver: green HVAC is now a federal policy program, a refrigerant phase-down, and a shifting incentive framework all running at the same time.
 The contractor who treats it as a category of work to win produces a different kind of pipeline than the contractor who treats it as a marketing slogan.

 Lead with the Smart Thermostat